 One of the least visited regions, the Carpathians Mountains of Ukraine is an extraordinary corner of old Europe.
 Although domestic tourism has developed, international tourists, with the exception of a few neighboring countries, have yet to discover this mountainous bucolic region.

 Old traditions die hard here: men work the fields with sickles and scythes, old women draw their water from wells, and horse-drawn carts are a common means of transport.
 Each house has chickens or geese in the yard and flowers add more color to the already colorful houses.
 Every village has a church and many still have centuries-old wooden churches still in use.

 Most visitors enter the Carpathians from nearby Ivano-Frankivsk.
 Yaremche, Vorokhta, Tatariv, and Yasinya are some popular villages to stay in while exploring the region.

-I spend my time hiking in the mountains and through the villages to get to the trains.
+I spent my time hiking in the mountains and through the villages.
 But you could very well spend your days walking on the hills on either side of Yasinya, which I also did one morning.
 If you like witnessing life in the countryside, you’ll like Yasinya.
 These pictures come from around that area.